tbhardwick/ua2430_wrapper_test/README.md

   - Verify filter labels match transmit labels
   - Follow the proper initialization order

-- **Sequential monitor errors**: The sequential monitor functionality has issues with buffer types in JavaScript.
-Use the direct message reading approach instead of sequential monitor.
+- **Sequential monitor not supported**: This JavaScript wrapper does not support the sequential monitor functionality due to buffer type incompatibilities between JavaScript and the C API.
+Use direct message reading through `BTI429_MsgDataRd()` instead.

 - **High bit set in received data**: Data coming from a receive filter may have the high bit (bit 31) set (e.g., 0x80000081).
 This is normal and indicates valid received data.